haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/clis.md

 haddock3 workflow.cfg
 ```

-Also two optional arguments can be used:
+Also, two optional arguments can be used:

 - `--restart <module_id>`: allows to restart the workflow restarting for the module id.
 Note that previously generated folders from the selected step onward will be deleted.
 - `--extend-run <run_directory>`: allows to start the new workflow from the last step of a previously computed run.